mrocklin/ape/README.md

  * a file, env.dat which contains compilable theano objects
  * an orchestrating .py file that you can run with mpiexec/mpirun

+Look at `ape/example.py` and `ape/master.py` for an example.

 Status
 ======

-This project is not fully functional nor substantially tested.
-It should not yet be used.
+This project is not functional.
+You should not use it.

 Author
 ======